kolkarcodes/kolkarcodes/README.md

 # 💫 About Me:
-I am currently working in Sky UK limited<br>I am like working on playwright tool <br>
+I am currently working in Sky UK limited<br>I like working on playwright tool  <br>

 ## 🌐 Socials: